moamenmahmod/cero_pro/README.md

 - ✅ [cero](https://github.com/glebarez/cero) installed and in your `$PATH`
 - ✅ `bash` (tested on Linux and macOS)
 - ✅ `sed`, `sort`, `comm`, `mktemp` (standard UNIX tools)

 ---

-## 💪 Pro Tips

-- Works great with other recon tools (like **Amass**, **Subfinder**)
-- You can run multiple targets separately using the `-t` flag
-- Logs allow easy resume and tracking of what was scanned and found

----

-## 📝 License

-MIT License — free to use, modify, and share!

----

-## 🤝 Contributing

-Feel free to open issues or submit pull requests to improve the script (add auto-resume, more tool integrations, etc.).

----